 The University of Cumbria is relatively new in its formation and has been revising its strategy as the funding of universities and introduction of fees for students evolves.
 It is a significant employer throughout Cumbria and the student population makes a significant contribution to the local economy.
 There remains however a loss of new graduates where they return home or move away to find jobs.
-Working with the University to change this trend and bring forward new opportunities is fundamental element of growing Carlisle's economy
+Working with the University to change this trend and bring forward new opportunities is a fundamental element of growing Carlisle's economy being redeveloped to provide improved facilities for training an attractive learning environment.

 Carlisle College provides vocational and skills training for a growing number of young and mature students and is helping to expand the skills base locally.
 This makes an important contribution to the local economy especially with the predicted decline in manufacturing in Cumbria and the need to develop new skills.
-The College campus in Carlisle is currently being redeveloped to provide improved facilities for training and attractive learning environment.
+The College campus in Carlisle is currently or c) Where should we Identify locate locations for student accommodation and how much the quantity required.
+Please specify where and how much:

-Q E9.
-The University of Cumbria will play a vital role in Carlisle's economy.
-What measures do we need to take to support its contribution?

-Do we allow redevelopment and rationalisation of the existing sites?

-Where could we develop new facilities for the longer term?
+- Q E9 E10.
+The University of Cumbria will play a key role in Carlisle's economy.
+What measures do we need to take to support its contribution? - a) Should we Allow the redevelopment and rationalisation of the existing sites; or - b) Where could we Identify locations for the develop development of new facilities for the longer term;